 Travelers on Crater Lake Highway (Hwy.
-62) face unacceptable congestion, safety hazards and difficult access to local businesses.
+62) face unacceptable congestion, safety hazards, and difficult access to local businesses.
 Recent transportation studies have identified the construction of a new regional expressway as a preferred strategy for addressing these issues.

 The Rogue Valley Council of Governments (RVCOG) received a grant to evaluate transportation and land use along Crater Lake Highway, as they relate to a potential new expressway for "through traffic," running parallel to and west of the existing Crater Lake Highway.
 This was the first time in the Rogue Valley that a single study has linked transportation planning with land-use planning.
-RVCOG conducted this study in cooperation with Jackson County, the City of Medford, Oregon Department of Transportation (ODOT) and the Oregon Department of Land Conservation and Development (DLCD).
-Business and property owners and citizens also played key roles.
+RVCOG conducted this study in cooperation with Jackson County, the City of Medford, Oregon Department of Transportation (ODOT), and the Oregon Department of Land Conservation and Development (DLCD).
+Business and property owners as well as citizens also played key roles.